JonatanGarciaClavo/slab-react-tips-and-tricks/README.md

     logo.svg
 ```

-`components` is where we put all components that could be used in different examples/exercises

-`examples` is where we put all examples about different topics of this workshop
+`cases` is where we put all our topic cases, inside of this folder will be number of topic and inside of that we will find `example.js`, `exercise.js` and `solution.js`

-`exercises` here per topic we will have at least one exercise to test you if you understood concepts of example

-`solutions` same as before but with solution of the exercise
+`components` this folder contains all components builded for different cases

+`utils` this folder contains helpers like create an array of characters.

 ## Available Scripts